 I love when I have the opportunity to fly or take a train solo.
 It’s the perfect excuse to have some uninterrupted me-time!
 My ideal solo flight includes a new book, an in-flight movie or two, and some delicious snacks (like pretzels and peanut m&ms).
 On a train, I’m happy to just pop a podcast in my ears and stare out the window at the passing scenery.

 I recently read Heavy by Kiese Laymon and it’s easily one of the best memoirs I’ve ever read.
 I feel like I’ve read so many memoirs by *~*writers*~* lately and most of them are kinda meh but this one and In the Dream House by Carmen Maria Machado will stick with me for a long time.

 During a rewatch of Gilmore Girls, I searched online for a list of every movie they mention in the show.
 My search proved successful and the list served as the impetus for rewatching some incredible films.
 So far I’ve tackled West Side Story, Rosemary’s Baby, Mommie Dearest, The Shining, Flashdance, and Bright Eyes.

 Because my birthday is in October, I feel like I was into pumpkin-themed foods long before they were trendy.
 All sorts of snack foods are putting out pumpkin versions these days during autumn, but Pumpkin Delights will always be a tried and true OG with a special place in my heart.

-My perfect cozy night-in involves a dark and suspenseful television show (or a British period piece), popcorn, red wine, and a snuggly blanket.
+My perfect cozy night-in involves a dark and suspenseful television show (or a British period piece), popcorn, red wine that doesn’t have to cost a lot, and a snuggly blanket.

 The thing I miss most about living in Miami, besides proximity to beaches, is empanadas.
 Empanadas are so delicious, cheap and convenient in South Florida and I was totally spoiled by working right across a parking lot from a ventanita that served them.